pingcap/docs-cn/dev/how-to/monitor/tidb-binlog.md

 ## Alert rules

-Currently, TiDB-Binlog monitoring metrics are divided into the following three types based on the level of importance:
+Currently, TiDB Binlog monitoring metrics are divided into the following three types based on the level of importance:

 - [Emergency](#emergency)
 - [Critical](#critical)